cris1403/HAR-project/codebook.md

 **timebodyaccelerationmeanx**
 **timebodyaccelerationmeany**
 **timebodyaccelerationmeanz**
-Body acceleration mean value (time domain) XYZ-space
+Average body acceleration (time domain signal) in a XYZ-space

 **timebodyaccelerationstandarddeviationx**
 **timebodyaccelerationstandarddeviationy**
 **timebodyaccelerationstandarddeviationz**
-Body acceleration standard deviation value (time domain) XYZ-space
+Standard deviation of the body acceleration (time domain signal) in a XYZ-space

 **timegravityaccelerationmeanx**
 **timegravityaccelerationmeany**
 **timegravityaccelerationmeanz**
-Gravity acceleration mean value (time domain) XYZ-space
+Average gravity acceleration (time domain signal) in a XYZ-space

 **timegravityaccelerationstandarddeviationx**
 **timegravityaccelerationstandarddeviationy**
 **timegravityaccelerationstandarddeviationz**
-Gravity acceleration mean value (time domain) XYZ-space
+Standard deviation of the gravity acceleration (time domain signal) in a XYZ-space

 **timebodyaccelerationjerkmeanx**
 **timebodyaccelerationjerkmeany**
 **timebodyaccelerationjerkmeanz**
-Body acceleration Jerk signal mean value (time domain) XYZ-space
+Jerk signal of the average body acceleration (time domain signal) in a XYZ-space

 **timebodyaccelerationjerkstandarddeviationx**
 **timebodyaccelerationjerkstandarddeviationy**
 **timebodyaccelerationjerkstandarddeviationz**
-Body acceleration Jerk signal standard deviation value (time domain) XYZ-space
+Jerk signal of the standard deviation of body acceleration (time domain signal) in a XYZ-space

 **timebodygyroscopemeanx**
 **timebodygyroscopemeany**
 **timebodygyroscopemeanz**
-Body angular speed mean value (time domain) XYZ-space
+Average body angular speed (time domain signal) in a XYZ-space

 **timebodygyroscopestandarddeviationx**
 **timebodygyroscopestandarddeviationy**
 **timebodygyroscopestandarddeviationz**
-Body angular speed standard deviation value (time domain) XYZ-space
+Standard deviation of the body angular speed (time domain signal) in a XYZ-space

 **timebodygyroscopejerkmeanx**
 **timebodygyroscopejerkmeany**
 **timebodygyroscopejerkmeanz**
-Body angular speed Jerk signal mean value (time domain) XYZ-space
+Jerk signal of the average body angular speed  (time domain signal) in a XYZ-space

 **timebodygyroscopejerkstandarddeviationx**
 **timebodygyroscopejerkstandarddeviationy**
 **timebodygyroscopejerkstandarddeviationz**
-Body angular speed Jerk signal standard deviation value (time domain) XYZ-space
+Jerk signal of the standard deviation of body angular speed  (time domain signal) in a XYZ-space

 **timebodyaccelerationmagnitudemean**
-Body acceleration magnitude mean value (time domain)
+Magnitude of the average body acceleration (time domain signal)

 **timebodyaccelerationmagnitudestandarddeviation**
-Body acceleration magnitude standard deviation value (time domain)
+Magnitude of the standard deviation of body acceleration (time domain signal)

 **timegravityaccelerationmagnitudemean**
-Gravity acceleration magnitude mean value (time domain)
+Magnitude of the average gravity acceleration (time domain signal)

 **timegravityaccelerationmagnitudestandarddeviation**
-Gravity acceleration magnitude standard deviation value (time domain)
+Magnitude of the standard deviation of gravity acceleration (time domain signal)

 **timebodyaccelerationjerkmagnitudemean**
-Body acceleration Jerk signal magnitude mean value (time domain)
+Jerk signal of the average body acceleration (time domain signal)

 **timebodyaccelerationjerkmagnitudestandarddeviation**
-Body acceleration Jerk signal magnitude standard deviation value (time domain)
+Jerk signal of the standard deviation of body acceleration (time domain signal)

 **timebodygyroscopemagnitudemean**
-Body angular speed magnitude mean value (time domain)
+Magnitude of the average body angular speed(time domain signal)

 **timebodygyroscopemagnitudestandarddeviation**
-Body angular speed magnitude standard deviation value (time domain)
+Magnitude of the standard deviation of body angular speed(time domain signal)

 **timebodygyroscopejerkmagnitudemean**
-Body angular speed Jerk signal mean value (time domain)
+Jerk signal of the average body angular speed (time domain signal)

 **timebodygyroscopejerkmagnitudestandarddeviation**
-body angular speed Jerk signal standard deviation value (time domain)
+Jerk signal of the standard deviation of body angular speed (time domain signal)

 **fastfouriertransformbodyaccelerationmeanx**
 **fastfouriertransformbodyaccelerationmeany**
 **fastfouriertransformbodyaccelerationmeanz**
-Body acceleration mean value XYZ-space (frequency domain)
+Average body acceleration (frequency domain signal) in a XYZ-space

 **fastfouriertransformbodyaccelerationstandarddeviationx**
 **fastfouriertransformbodyaccelerationstandarddeviationy**
 **fastfouriertransformbodyaccelerationstandarddeviationz**
-Body acceleration standard deviation value XYZ-space (frequency domain)
+Standard deviation of the body acceleration (frequency domain signal) in a XYZ-space

 **fastfouriertransformbodyaccelerationjerkmeanx**
 **fastfouriertransformbodyaccelerationjerkmeany**
 **fastfouriertransformbodyaccelerationjerkmeanz**
-Body acceleration Jerk signal mean value XYZ-space (frequency domain)
+Jerk signal of the average body acceleration (frequency domain signal) in a XYZ-space

 **fastfouriertransformbodyaccelerationjerkstandarddeviationx**
 **fastfouriertransformbodyaccelerationjerkstandarddeviationy**
 **fastfouriertransformbodyaccelerationjerkstandarddeviationz**
-Body acceleration Jerk signal standard deviation value XYZ-space (frequency domain)
+Jerk signal of the standard deviation of body acceleration (frequency domain signal) in a XYZ-space

 **fastfouriertransformbodygyroscopemeanx**
 **fastfouriertransformbodygyroscopemeany**
 **fastfouriertransformbodygyroscopemeanz**
-Body angular speed mean value (frequency domain)
+Average body angular speed (frequency domain signal) in a XYZ-space

 **fastfouriertransformbodygyroscopestandarddeviationx**
 **fastfouriertransformbodygyroscopestandarddeviationy**
 **fastfouriertransformbodygyroscopestandarddeviationz**
-Body angular speed standard deviation value (frequency domain)
+Standard deviation of the body angular speed (frequency domain signal)in a XYZ-space

 **fastfouriertransformbodyaccelerationmagnitudemean**
-Body acceleration magnitude mean value (frequency domain)
+Magnitude of the average body acceleration (frequency domain signal)

 **fastfouriertransformbodyaccelerationmagnitudestandarddeviation**
-Body acceleration magnitude standard deviation value (frequency domain)
+Magnitude of the standard deviation of the body acceleration (frequency domain signal)

 **fastfouriertransformbodybodyaccelerationjerkmagnitudemean**
-Body acceleration Jerk magnitude mean value (frequency domain)
+Jerk signal of the average body acceleration (frequency domain signal)

 **fastfouriertransformbodybodyaccelerationjerkmagnitudestandarddeviation**
-Body acceleration Jerk magnitude standard deviation value (frequency domain)
+Jerk signal of the standard deviation of the body acceleration (frequency domain signal)

 **fastfouriertransformbodybodygyroscopemagnitudemean**
-Body angular speed magnitude mean value (frequency domain)
+Magnitude of the average body angular speed (frequency domain signal)

 **fastfouriertransformbodybodygyroscopemagnitudestandarddeviation**
-Body angular speed magnitude standard deviation value (frequency domain)
+Magnitude of the standard deviation of the body angular speed (frequency domain signal)

 **fastfouriertransformbodybodygyroscopejerkmagnitudemean**
-Body angular speed Jerk magnitude mean value (frequency domain)
+Jerk signal of the magnitude of average body angular speed (frequency domain signal)

 **fastfouriertransformbodybodygyroscopejerkmagnitudestandarddeviation**
-Body angular speed Jerk magnitude mean value (frequency domain)
+erk signal of the magnitude of the standard deviation of body angular speed (frequency domain signal)

 - Quantitative features are normalized and bounded within [-1,1].